-Professional Practice

-Sixty-seven percent (67%) of the evaluation will be based upon measures of Professional Practice.
-All measures within the Professional Practice portion of the evaluation must be aligned at a minimum to the following Domains and Components:
+Professional Practice: Principals must receive an evaluation in which a majority of the summative evaluation results are based on Professional Practice.
+All measures within the Professional Practice portion of the evaluation must be aligned at a minimum to the following Domains and Components based upon the Idaho Standards for Effective Principals:

-Domain 1: School Climate - The principal promotes the success of all students by advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional development.
-The principal articulates and promotes high expectations for teaching and learning while responding to diverse community interest and needs.

-i.
-School Culture - The principal establishes a safe, collaborative, and supportive culture ensuring all students are successfully prepared to meet the requirements for tomorrow's careers and life endeavors.

-ii.
-Communication - The principal is proactive in communicating the vision and goals of the school or District, the plans for the future, and the successes and challenges to all stakeholders.

-iii.
-Advocacy - The principal advocates for education, the District and school, teachers, parents, and students that engenders school support and involvement.

-Domain 2: Collaborative Leadership - The principal promotes the success of all students by ensuring management of the organization, operations and resources for a safe, efficient, and effective learning environment.
+- Domain 1: School Climate The principal promotes the success of all students by advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional development.
+The principal articulates and promotes high expectations for teaching and learning while responding to diverse community interests and needs. - i.
+School Culture The principal establishes a safe, collaborative, and supportive culture ensuring all students are successfully prepared to meet the requirements for tomorrow's careers and life endeavors. - ii.
+Communication The principal is proactive in communicating the vision and goals of the school or District, the plans for the future, and the successes and challenges to all stakeholders. - iii.
+Advocacy The principal advocates for education, the District and school, teachers, parents, and students and engenders school support and involvement. - Domain 2: Collaborative Leadership The principal promotes the success of all students by ensuring management of the organization, operations and resources for a safe, efficient, and effective learning environment.
 In collaboration with others, uses appropriate data to establish rigorous, concrete goals in the context of student achievement and instructional programs.
-The principal uses research and/or best practices in student achievement and instructional programs.
-The principal uses research and/or best practices in improving the education program.

-i.
-Shared Leadership - The principal fosters shared leadership that takes advantage of individual expertise, strengths, and talents, and cultivates professional growth.

-ii.
-Priority Management - The principal organizes time and delegates responsibilities to balance administrative/managerial, educational, and community leadership priorities.

-iii.
-Transparency - The principal seeks input from stakeholders and takes all perspectives into consideration when making decisions.

-iv.
-Leadership Renewal - The principal strives to continuously improve leadership skills through, professional development, self-reflection, and utilization of input from others.
+The principal uses research and/or best practices in student achievement and instructional programs improving the education program. - i.
+Shared Leadership The principal fosters shared leadership that takes advantage of individual expertise, strengths, and talents, and cultivates professional growth. - ii.
+Priority Management The principal organizes time and delegates responsibilities to balance administrative/managerial, educational, and community leadership priorities. - iii.
+Transparency The principal seeks input from stakeholders and takes all perspectives into consideration when making decisions. - iv.
+Leadership Renewal The principal strives to continuously improve leadership skills through professional development, self-reflection, and utilization of input from others.